sudheerj/javascript-interview-questions/README.md

 287. ### How to get the value from get parameters

-     The `new URL()` object accepts url string and `searchParams` property of this object can be used to access the get parameters.
+     The `new URL()` object accepts the url string and `searchParams` property of this object can be used to access the get parameters.
 Remember that you may need to use polyfill or `window.location` to access the URL in older browsers(including IE).

      ```javascript
      let urlString = "http://www.some-domain.com/about.html?x=1&y=2&z=3"; //window.location.href